mhausenblas/katacoda-scenarios/linkerd2/setup-control-plane.md

 This generates a Kubernetes config, and pipes it to `kubectl`, which then applies the config to your Kubernetes cluster.

-Let's wait until everything is up and running.
+Let's wait until everything is up and running, which may take up to a minute.
 An easy way to do that is:

 `watch kubectl --namespace=linkerd get po -l linkerd.io/control-plane-ns=linkerd`{{execute}}